dydxprotocol/slinky/README.md

 * Skip renamed their repo (and code refs) from Slinky --> Connect for branding purposes.
 * Unfortunately it is impossible to update V4 protocol to use the renamed version, as message names etc. were changed.
 This would cause downtime during the interval when validators have updated `v4-chain` to use the rename but have not yet updated sidecar (or vice-versa).
 * As a result, the dYdX fork of `skip-mev/connect` has chosen to roll back to the pre-rename state, `slinky`, as the base for future development (along with backporting any essential post-rename changes to functionality).

-### Publishing a Release

-To publish a new release of the `dydxprotocol/slinky` codebase, [follow the official Go docs for Publishing A Module.](https://go.dev/doc/modules/publishing)